 What is the Continental Shelf?

-Continental shelfs are important because they are considered to be boundary of the continents, and not the visible part of the coastline.
-Because the shelf is covered by shallow waters, there is enough sunlight penetration and that make it a great condition for many organisms (plant and animals)
+Continental shelves are important because they are considered to be the boundary of the continents and not the visible part of the coastline.
+Because the shelf is covered by shallow waters, there is enough sunlight penetration and that makes it a great condition for many organisms (plant and animals)